Holly-Wang/go_tiktok_project/README.md

 ## Background

-a simple inplemention of Tiktok.
+a simple inplementation of Tiktok.

 ## Install